EpicsDAO/solv-doc/articles/doc/en/quickstart/update-to-v3.md

 ---
-id: quickstart-latitude
+id: quickstart-update-to-v3
-title: Quickstart - For Latitude
+title: Quickstart - For Edgevana
-description: Quickstart of solv, an open-source tool for Solana validator for Latitude
+description: Quickstart of solv, an open-source tool for Solana validator for Edgevana
 ---

 solv is a comprehensive command-line utility designed for Solana network